Thatcher Homes: History

-The main street of crushed rock and gravel (called Robinson Drive in honor of the Potawatomie Indian chief who once lived nearby) ran parallel to and about 50–60 feet north of the drainage ditch.
+The main street of crushed rock and gravel (called Robinson Drive in honor of the Potawatomi Indian chief who once lived nearby) ran parallel to and about 50–60 feet north of the drainage ditch.
 Pittsburg Avenue with a slight jog to the east was extended northward from that location parallel to Thatcher which remained a gravel covered back road.
 Hutchinson Drive ran parallel to the main street from the alley between Pontiac and Plainfield to Pittsburg Avenue.
 The local Canty Branch School established a Kindergarten in the building set aside for that use midway (at 8220) on Robinson Drive.
 A Certified / Centrella Grocery Store shared an oversized quonset with a Laundromat just west of the school.